-When a Downstream Secondary Bus Reset occurs, the following sequence of actions take place on logic associated with the affected partition.
+When a Downstream Secondary Bus Reset occurs, the following sequence of actions take place.

 - If the corresponding downstream port's link is up, TS1 ordered sets with the hot reset bit set are transmitted - All TLPs received from corresponding downstream port and queued are discarded. - Wait for software to clear the Secondary Bus Reset (SRESET) bit in the downstream port's Bridge Control Register (BCTL). - Normal downstream port operation begins.